LSEG-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp/README.md

 * Required basic knowledge of Typescript programming and Angular CLI.
 We will provide steps to run and test the sample application in a demo section.
 You can also learn basic knowledge and command line for running angular CLI from [Angular.io](https://angular.io/docs).

-* Required [Node.js](https://nodejs.org/en/download/), you can also use [nvm](https://github.com/nvm-sh/nvm/releases/tag/v0.37.2) to install LTS version of the Node.js.
+* Required [Node.js](https://nodejs.org/en/download/).
+Note that the example app was tested with version 12.18.3, but I believe it should work with the new version.
+You can use tools like the [nvm](https://github.com/nvm-sh/nvm/releases/tag/v0.37.2) to install the LTS version on your dev env.

 * Required Angular CLI.
 You can find the instruction from [Angular.io](https://angular.io/guide/setup-local) to set up the Cli.